 Let me show you a simple (and free!)
-DIY solution you can easily use to transform a regular bib into a much more useful one: a CRUMB-CATCHER POCKET BIB by simply adding a pocket to any regular bib - all by yourself.
+DIY solution you can easily use to transform a regular bib into a much more useful one: a crumb-catcher pocket bib, by simply adding a pocket to any regular bib - all by yourself.
 It will just take minutes - and it actually catches crumbs, because it stays open.
 How?
 Take a look!

-- a regular cotton bib (possibly with waterproof interlacing)
+- a regular cotton bib (possibly with waterproof interfacing)

 - a piece of oilcloth or some other water resistant material

 - scissors, sewing thread, and a sewing machine (or a needle will do, too)

 I used one of the Lässig brand bibs which have both sides in cotton and a waterproof layer in between.